 15. Stop Breakouts Before They Start

 If you’re constantly breaking out, then your ultimate goal is to stop acne from forming in the first place.
-For this, you’ll need a good skincare routine and products that target, treat and heal acne.
+For this, you’ll need a good skincare routine consisting of either professional products, homemade skincare products or DIY beauty products that target, treat and heal acne.